TXM Lean Case Study – Earlee Products

 Does Industry 4.0 Mean the End of Lean?

 Does Industry 4.0 Mean the End of Lean?
 In the last couple of years I have been asked a surprising question.
 “Does Industry 4.0 mean the end of Lean?”
-So should you be parking your Lean initiatives and bringing in an Industry 4.0 expert to assess your readiness for the next wave of manufacturing?
-What …
+So should you be parking your Lean initiatives and bringing in Industry 4.0 experts to assess your readiness for the next wave of manufacturing?
+What is …

 Overcoming Four Big Barriers to a Lean Culture Part 4: Stopping Passive Acceptance